Arcane Legends

-Arcane Legends is a free-to-play hack and slash multiplayer mobile game originally launched in 2012 by Spacetime Studios for Microsoft Windows, iOS, Android and Google Chrome.
-It is the fourth title in Spacetime Studios' "Legends" series, after Pocket Legends, Star Legends and Dark Legends.
+Arcane Legends is a free-to-play hack and slash multiplayer mobile game originally launched in 2012 by Spacetime Studios for Microsoft Windows, iOS, Android, and Google Chrome.
+It is the fourth title in Spacetime Studios' "Legends" series, following Pocket Legends, Star Legends, and Dark Legends.

 Gameplay

-The players can select a class from three possible choices: Warrior, Rogue, or Mage.
-The player then chooses from three possible starting pets: Precious, Timber, or Guapo.
-Warrior has the most health and armor, Rogue's defenses are lower, but has a higher attack and dexterity, while Mage has the most mana, and supports other classes.
-Each class has a unique set of weapons they can use.
-They can be purchased with Gold in the Auction, platinum in Store or found in chests that are dropped by enemies.
+Players can select a class from three options: Warrior, Rogue, or Mage.
+They then choose from three starting pets: Precious, Timber, or Guapo.
+The Warrior has the most health and armor; the Rogue has lower defenses but higher attack and dexterity; while the Mage has the most mana and supports other classes.
+Each class has a unique set of weapons it can use.
+Weapons can be purchased with Gold in the Auction, platinum in Store or found in chests that are dropped by enemies.
 The players can change outfits (vanities) that they find during the adventures or through the auction house.

 Pets increase the stats and unleash arcane abilities.
 They can be found inside of eggs dropped by mobs, chests, or purchased through the store with the in-game currency.
 There are three modes to engage in battle with other players: Team Death Match, Capture the Flag and Free for All.